notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/15-MachineLearning.md

 - Amazon Connect is a way to build a **virutal contact center**
 - It is a cloud-based virtual contact center that allows you to receive calls and creates contact flows
 - It can integrate with CRM systems or AWS services
-- The cool thing about Amazon Connect versus tradition offering is that there is no upfront payment.
+- The cool thing about Amazon Connect versus traditional offering is that there is no upfront payment.
 It is about 80% cheaper than traditional contact center solutions

   ![AMAZON CONNECT](../images/Amazon_Connect_Flow.PNG)